-Accounts and other receivables consists of receivables under the KP415 License Agreement, as well as income tax and other receivables due to the Company.
+Accounts and other receivables consists of receivables under the KP415 License Agreement, as well as receivables related to consulting arrangements, income tax receivables and other receivables due to the Company.
 Receivables under the KP415 License Agreement are recorded for amounts due to the Company related to reimbursable out-of-pocket third-party research and development costs and performance of consulting services.
-These receivables are evaluated to determine if any reserve or allowance should be established at each reporting date.
-As of March 31, 2020 and December 31, 2019 no reserve or allowance has been established.
+These receivables, as well as the receivables related to consulting arrangements, are evaluated to determine if any reserve or allowance should be established at each reporting date.
+As of June 30, 2020, the Company had receivables related to the KP415 License Agreement in the amount of \$0.6 million and receivables related to consulting arrangements of \$1.3 million.
+As of December 31, 2019, the Company had receivables related to the KP415 License Agreement in the amount of \$1.6 million and receivables related to consulting arrangements of \$0.1 million.
+As of June 30, 2020 and December 31, 2019 no reserve or allowance for doubtful accounts has been established.